efvincent/advent-of-code/README.md

   2   00:17:50   4007      0   00:38:56   5446      0
   1   00:20:45   3412      0   00:25:13   3229      0
 ```

+### Day 18: Operation Order
+Expression parser...
+I did part 1 ad-hoc, and it was cumbersome but doable.
+That approach was bug ridden and difficult, and left me too tired for part 2.
+Picked it up the next evening, and this time decided to take my time and try using a parser built as part of Chapter 13 of Graham Hutton's book - Programming in Haskell.

+In that chapter he walks us through building a parser combinator library from scratch, and it's a really good exercise.
+I haven't gone through it in more than a year and I've completely forgotten everything about it, but that's why I'm doing AoC in Haskell.

+Using a parser combinator, part 2 is cake.
+But that's only because there's clear operator precedence.
+For part 1, it wouldn't work because it considers `+` and `*` of equal precedence, and therefore is free to evaluate them in what amounts to backwards order, due to the way the parser recurses and then evaluates.

+So my manual method works fine in part 1, and a proper parser is good for part 2.
+It'll be an interesting exercise to move to [Megaparsec](https://hackage.haskell.org/package/megaparsec) which is the parser library of choice, and see what I can do with that.

 ### Day 17: Conway Cubes
 This one wasn't bad, I'd call it a 3-dimensional game of life.
 I improved upon the earlier game of life algo by using a set rather than actual characters, but other than that pretty straight forward.
 Still not the fastest with Haskell, could have gone quicker.